Emergency Financial Aid

 Direct aid for students in need

-Emergency relief grants like the CARES Act and the CRRSAA can be used to ease financial burdens issues caused by the COVID-19 pandemic, such as expenses incurred due to health care, mental health care, childcare, and the cost of college attendance.
+Emergency relief grants like the CARES Act and the GSETG can be used to ease financial burdens issues caused by the COVID-19 pandemic, such as expenses incurred due to loss of employment, physical and mental health care, childcare, and the cost of college attendance.

 How to Apply